fabiogvdneto/ist-ppla-2024/README.md

 python proj.py <input-file> <output-file>
 ```

-To check if the given solution is valid and optimal, you can run the
+To ensure that the given solution is valid and optimal, you
-checker.py program on the generated output file:
+may want to run the `checker.py` program on the generated output
+file.
+If the checker gives "Solution is valid" then everything is
+okay with the solution.

 ```shell
 python checker.py <input-file> <output-file>